JLefebvre55/MinecraftModpack/README.md

 ## Mods List

 Alphabetical, with supporting mods nested.

-- TreeCapitator
-- ActuallyAdditions
+See [./modpack.json](./modpack.json) for a more detailed list.

 - AppleSkin
 - Applied Energistics 2
   - Extra Cells